Humanitariansai/Humanitarians-AI-Google-AdWords/AI_for_Good/README.md

-# AI for Good - Google AdWords Campaign
+# AI for Good - Google Ad Grants Compliant Campaign

 ## Campaign Overview

 This folder contains the Google AdWords campaign materials for Humanitarians AI's "AI for Good" program.
-The campaign aims to promote our research and software development initiatives that leverage artificial intelligence to address global challenges through cutting-edge research and innovative software solutions.
+The campaign aims to promote our nonprofit research and software development initiatives that leverage artificial intelligence to address global challenges through cutting-edge research and innovative software solutions.
+All campaign activities strictly adhere to Google Ad Grants policies and exclusively promote mission-based activities with no commercial or unrelated services.

 ## Campaign Rationale